-Due to the Covid-19 Pandemic, there is continued uncertainty around Local Government Finance and the future way that Local Government will be financed.
-There have now been a number of years of single year settlements, which makes long term planning difficult.
-The review of Business Rates and possible Business Rates Reset is still taking place along with the Fair Funding Review outcomes that have still not been completed.
-More information should become available during the financial year 2021/22 and the hope would be for a longer-term (3 years) settlement so that some certainty is added around Local Government Finance.
+Due to the Covid-19 Pandemic, the war in Ukraine and the cost of living crisis, there is continued uncertainty around the way that Local Government will be financed.
+There have now been a number of single year settlements (since 2016), which make long term planning difficult.
+The review of Business Rates and possible Business Rates Reset is still to take place along with the Fair Funding Review outcomes that have still not been completed.
+More information should become available during the financial year 2024/25 and the hope would be for a longer-term (3 years) settlement that will give some certainty around local government finance.

-Obviously, the impacts of the pandemic will be felt within this Council for years to come with increased costs for homelessness, rough sleepers, leisure facilities and lost income in car parking, leisure and other key fees, sales and charges into 2021/2022 and beyond.
+The impacts of the pandemic will be felt within this Council for years to come with increased costs for homelessness, rough sleepers, leisure facilities.
+Along with lost income in car parking, building control and other income streams into 2023/2024 and beyond.
+As well as additional energy and fuel costs due to the cost of living crisis and high oil prices due to the war in Ukraine.
+The Council has been able to offset some of these additional costs by installing solar panels and reducing the energy usage in the council offices.